tytydraco/yessleep/out/On_Lunn_Creek_Hill.md

 I passed by several other doors and wondered what might be behind each one.
 One door I passed actually had a small window so I peeked through it and saw what looked like a radio station studio.
 The equipment inside looked ancient, but it seemed to be lit up and in working order.
 I couldn’t help but get the impression of early war communications technology.

 I moved along following the sound of thunder.
 It seemed very close now.
 I turned a corner and came upon a steel ladder that was fixed to the wall.
 It had a well around it made of more steel, and it seemed to go up forever.
 I grabbed the rungs and began to climb.
-As I made my way up, I started thinking about how one man could possibly carry another grown man down a ladder this long.
+As I made my way up, I started thinking about how one man could possibly carry another grown man down a ladder this deep.
 What subhuman strength was required to achieve that?

 At the top, there was a hatch.
 To my surprise, it wasn’t very difficult to open.
 It was left slightly ajar, so all it took was a push to make it swing up on its hinges.
 The movement was awkward, I had to let go of the ladder rungs to get both hands above my head, and this caused me some suffering in my neck.

 I was greeted with the rushing sound of the rain and the thunder seemed to be celebrating my escape.
 It was a heavy storm and I remember hoping that Freddy had packed the equipment up before it hit.
 I contemplated removing my shirt, but then I remembered my stiff neck so I took off a sock instead.
 I hung it from the branch of a nearby tree, and then looked back at the hatch.
 I checked my pockets for my phone to take a picture, but my pockets were empty.
 I would remember this spot.
 I picked a random direction and ran.
 If I picked the wrong direction, the direction of the car and Freddy, I was doomed.
 Because that’s where the fisherman would be.
 As I ran I made a silent prayer for my friend.
 I felt like an absolute coward.
 But I wouldn’t be able to help him alone, and I knew this.
 I had to get to the police.
 It was the only way.

 Thankfully I chose correctly, because I never came across the Nazi or Freddy.
 I ran through the dark wet woods for ten to fifteen minutes and then settled down in a clearing.
 The storm was still strong and I didn’t feel safe beneath all those trees.
 I didn’t feel safe in the clearing either, but it seemed like the safer place to wait it out.
 Eventually, the storm subsided and the torrential rain became a drizzle.
 It was still day time, so when the raven clouds became grey, some light was filtered through.
 It was difficult to listen for the river when the rain was still steady enough to mask the sound.
 I could slightly see the position of the sun through the blanketing clouds, and determined which direction to go from there.
 When I found the river, I followed it North.
 Lunn Creek flowed South, so I walked against the current.
 At some point, the sun found its way out of bed and the day was hot and clear again with a blue jay sky.
-When I reached the base of Lunn Creek Hill, I stared up at our base camp.
+When I finally came upon the base of Lunn Creek Hill, I stared up at our base camp.
 The radio equipment was still there, unmoved, and undoubtedly ruined by the rain.
 The Cherokee was there too.
 Nothing else.
 No sign of Freddy.
 I hiked the trail back up the hill and got into the car, still damp from the shower.
 The keys were in the visor as was our custom.
 I started the car and drove away, leaving the equipment where it was as evidence of the day.

 My drive home was unpleasant.
 I was too shocked to process anything around me.
 It had all happened so fast, too fast.
-One moment we’re talking to the man from Mississippi, the next I wake up in some waystation cell to Antarctica?
-I can’t help but think back on it now as a submarine.
-I don’t know where I was that day, but for some reason it reminded me of a big submarine.
+One moment we were talking to the man from Mississippi, the next I wake up in some way station to Antarctica?
+I can’t help but think back on that place now as a submarine.
+I don’t know where I was that day, but for some reason it reminded me of the interior of a big ugly submarine.

 The police came back with me later to investigate.
 They asked if there were any drugs or alcohol involved in our morning endeavour, and I had said no. I don’t think they believed me when I told them that we had somehow ducted to alternate dimensions, or that we somehow participated in the opening of some ephemeral portal to which a super-human Nazi escaped and kidnapped us.
 It was a typical alien abduction story, and they don’t usually carry a lot of weight with the law.
 I knew I sounded crazy when I recounted the day, and I couldn’t seem to find the right tone in which to tell it.
 How can you tell someone something so absurd and expect them to believe you?
 What tone must you find in order to sound perfectly convincing?
 Well, I never found the tone, and they never believed me.
 In fact, once Freddy was officially declared in the missing persons reports, I became the number one suspect.
 There are still people in our town that think I killed him and hid the body in the woods.

 As Mikkel had warned me, the hatch was not there when I came back with the police.
 My sock still swung from the branch of the tree, but where the hatch should have been was just dirt and leaves.
 They even indulged me enough to let me dig a little bit, but I knew before trying that there would be no hatch under the soil.
 I kicked at the dirt and begged them to believe me, knowing they wouldn’t.
-They looked at me concerned and empathetically, and then walked me back to my car.
-They took the damaged radio equipment with them just in case Freddy never turned up and they needed to use it for evidence reasons.
-I let them have it, it was trash anyways.
+They looked at me with concerned empathy, and then walked me back to my car.
+They took the damaged radio equipment with them just in case Freddy never turned up and they needed to use it for evidence.
+I let them have it, it was scrap anyways.

 And of course, Freddy never did show up.
 I wonder if he was afraid like I was when the fisherman found him, or if he fought back.
 I wonder if Mikkel is keeping him company.